-Perhaps the most important benefit of the will is that it allows the parents to determine who will provide for the social training and physical needs of their minor children (under age 18) if neither parent survives.
+Perhaps the most important benefit of the will is that it allows the parents to determine who will provide for the social training and physical needs of children if neither parent survives.
 If there is no will nominating a guardian, the court must appoint one even though it cannot possibly know the values, lifestyle and child-rearing philosophy of the parent(s).
 It must make a decision based on state law and in the best interests of the children.
 It is often difficult to determine the children's best interests in a brief court hearing.

 If one parent dies, the other parent remains the natural guardian of the children.
-When parents are divorced and one parent dies, children generally go to live with the other parent.
+When parents are divorced, children generally go to live with the other parent.
 It is important for divorced and single parents to have a will or designation of guardianship for their minor children.
 The will or designation of guardianship of the last parent to die controls guardianship for the children.
 If the mother dies with a will and then the father dies without one, the mother's will designates who should be guardian for the children.

 When nominating a guardian, give careful consideration to lifestyle and values.
-Consider the physical ability of the possible guardian to raise the children.
+Consider the physical ability of the person to raise the children.
 A small child may be too much for a grandparent.
 The person being nominated might divorce and remarry or move to another part of the country.
 Under what conditions would this person be acceptable as guardian?
-All parents should indicate an alternate choice in case the first choice nominee is unable to accept the responsibility of serving as a guardian.
-Most importantly, parents should discuss their plans with the person being nominated.
+All parents should indicate an alternate choice in case the first choice is unable to accept the responsibility.
+Most importantly, discuss the plans with the person being nominated.

 Colorado law allows parents to make a designation of guardianship for their minor children outside of a will.
-Parents may write the designation on a separate document which states clearly their intention to name an individual or individuals as guardian(s) of their children if the parents die or are disabled and cannot make decisions for their children.
+Parents may write the designation on a separate document which states clearly their intention to name an individual or individuals as guardian(s) of their children if the parents die.
 This document requires two witnesses.